 Surprise Feeder Friend

 “Chickadees usually don’t come to my feeders on my deck.
-I had placed some berries over the birdseed to see which kind of bird would be attracted to it.
-To my surprise this little chickadee visited my feeder every day,”says Bernice Plum of Sellersville, Pennsylvania.
+I placed some berries over the birdseed to see which kind of bird would be attracted to it.
+To my surprise this little chickadee visited my feeder every day,” says Bernice Plum of Sellersville, Pennsylvania.